ganemone/smart-njala-prototype/README.md

       make sure the file is readable only to you.
 Edit it and change the DBA and Smart usernames and passwords (or _at least_ the passwords) to provide the most basic security.
-    - Go into `mysql` as root and read in the new file and `setupSmartDB.sql:
+    - Go into `mysql` as root and read in the new file and `setupSmartDB.sql`:

         SOURCE createMysqlAccts.sql;
         SOURCE setupSmartDB.sql;